ShujianQian/epic-artifact/README.md

 ## 1. Setup (virtual machine) server

-1. Use your browser to access [FluidStack](https://console.fluidstack.io) and then login in with the credentials provided on `hotcrp`.
+1. Use your browser to access [FluidStack](https://console.fluidstack.io) and then login in with the credentials provided on the hotcrp website.
 Click on the "Virtual Machines" tab to create a virtual machine.

 ![FluidStack Homepage](<figs/1-welcome.png>)